tejas1995/dialop/README.md

 ```
 In `dialop/openai_utils.py`, change the path in L38 to point to that yaml file.

 You should be able to run the AI-AI dialog rollouts with `python dialop/llms_only.py --game optimization`.
+You can add `--num_rollouts <value>`, and `--do_print` if you want to print the rollout to the console.

 You can play around with prompts in `dialop/prompts/optimization.json`.